Amazing Benefits Of Fasting You Should Know About

 image source Stock Catalog flickr (www.quotecatalog.com )

-Fasting refers to the set period of time where a person observes complete abstinence from food and beverages.
+Fasting refers to the set period of time when a person observes complete abstinence from food and beverages.
 It can be also defined as a period of partial or total restriction on all foods, selected foods, or processed foods.
-Fasting limits calorie intake and helps in reducing weight to improve brain function.
+Fasting limits calorie intake and helps in reducing weight to improve brain function.2

 Intermittent fasting is an eating regime that involves cycles of fasting and eating.
 There are many different methods of intermittent fasting, including the popular 16/8 and 5:2 types.